-Places are available in the Graduate Certificate in Education (Learning Difficulties) program (program) for Victorian teachers in mainstream schools interested in enhancing their capacity to support students with learning difficulties, including dyslexia and dyscalculia.
+Applications for Round 2 of the program opens in early 2023.
+This program is for Victorian teachers in mainstream schools interested in enhancing their capacity to support students with learning difficulties, including dyslexia and dyscalculia, through tertiary study.

-The program is a new online postgraduate course developed for the department by the Melbourne Graduate School of Education (MGSE) at the University of Melbourne.
+This online postgraduate course is designed and delivered for the department by the Melbourne Graduate School of Education (MGSE) at the University of Melbourne.

-The course has no practicum component, so no casual relief teacher provision will be required.
+As this course has no practical component no casual relief teacher provision is required.

 Learning specialists, leading teachers and classroom teachers currently working in mainstream government primary or secondary schools and directly supporting students with learning difficulties are encouraged to apply.

 Prospective applicants must be qualified practising teachers with full registration with the Victorian Institute of Teaching.

 Teachers keen to apply for the course should discuss their interests with their principal before applying.
 Principal class applicants should contact the IESU to confirm their eligibility before submitting an application.

 If you have questions about eligibility contact IESU.